Last Reviewed: April 2017

 Also during your pregnancy it is best for you and your baby to avoid

 - Low-nutritious and high-fat foods: Foods like chips, candies, cookies, pop, and energy drinks provide you with calories, but not the nutrients you and your baby need.
-It can also lead to an unhealthy weight gain and lead you to eat less of the nutritious food you and your baby need.
+It can also lead to an unhealthy weight gain and displace the nutritious food you and your baby need.

 - Alcohol: There is no safe level of alcohol during pregnancy, so avoid all alcoholic drinks.

 Be Safe: Have an Alcohol-Free Pregnancy